enzodjabali/iOSMB-Client/README.md

 - Safari 14+
 - Any modern browser with WebSocket and Notification API support

+## HEIC Image Support

+The client **automatically converts HEIC images** (iPhone format) to JPEG for display in the browser.
+When you receive a HEIC image:

+1. The app detects the HEIC format
+2. Shows a "Converting..." message briefly
+3. Converts the image to JPEG in the browser
+4. Displays the converted image normally

+This works entirely client-side using the `heic2any` library, so no server-side configuration is needed!

 ## Security Note

 When accessing over the internet, always use SSL/HTTPS to protect your messages and credentials.
 Consider using a VPN for secure remote access.